Services for Australians Overseas

 Appointments are required for notarial services.
 The Australian Embassy in Stockholm performs notarial services between 14.00-16.15 on Wednesdays.
 To make an appointment, please book via the links below or contact the Embassy on +46 8 613 2900.
 Please bring with you the relevant form(s).
 You should verify your identity by presenting a valid photo ID (passport, driver’s licence or photo ID-card).
 Fees may only be paid via Eftpos (debit card or credit card).
 The Embassy does not accept cash.
 Please see “Consular Fees” (below) for current fees and payment details.

-Book here for: Certifiying Copy of a Document, Withnessing of Signature, Drivers License Kit - NSW & QLD, Apostilles and authentication or certificate of Non-Impediment to Marriage (CNI).
+Book here for: Certifiying Copy of a Document, Witnessing of Signature for Commonwealth Statutory Declarations, Drivers License Kit - NSW & QLD, Apostilles and authentication or certificate of Non-Impediment to Marriage (CNI).

-Book here for: Drivers License Kit - VIC, SA, WA, TAS and ACT, Land Trasfer/Sale/Mortgage documentation, State Statutory Declarations or a Certified Copy to connect with any of these services.
+Book here for: Land Trasfer/Sale/Mortgage Documentation, Witnessing of Signature for State Statutory Declarations, Drivers License Kit - VIC, SA, WA, TAS and ACT or a Certified Copy to connect with any of these services.

 Notarial fees apply for all notarial and legal services.
 Fees for notarial and legal services are set under Australian legislation.
 The consular fees (in Swedish Kronor) are reviewed monthly and may be adjusted due to variations in exchange rate to the Australian dollar.
 Please see consular fees (below) for our current fees and payment information.

 The following disclamer relates to all notarial services performed by the Australian Embassy in Sweden: